speakeztech/mlir-tutorial/docs/tutorials/03-writing-first-pass.md

 ### 4. Walking is for Complex Analysis

-When pattern rewriting isn't enough—when you need global dataflow analysis or complex state—walking gives you full control.
+When pattern rewriting isn't enough, when you need global dataflow analysis or complex state, walking gives you full control.

 ### 5. CMake Integration is Straightforward